fallen-icarus/cardano-swaps/GettingStarted.md

 asset2Beacon="${beaconPolicyId}.${asset2BeaconName}"
 ```

 The above beacons are for a two-way swap between ADA and a native token.
+Which asset is specified
+as first or second is irrelevant, the CLI will properly create the beacons.

 ##### Create the required beacon script redeemer
 ```Bash